 Live Educational Presentations & Training

-Our team is available by request to provide live educational presentations and trainings (via Zoom) related to discrimination and harassment, bias, free expression, affirmative action, conflict management, and more.
+Our team is available by request to provide live educational presentations and trainings in person or via Zoom related to discrimination and harassment, sexual misconduct, mandated reporting, UM System’s Equity and Title IX policies and procedures, and more.
 If you or your organization is interested in discussing possible topics or would like to request a presentation or training, please visit Educational Presentations & Training (link).

-RISE: Resources, Intervention, Support, & Education (link) provides live trainings (via Zoom) for faculty, staff, students and student organizations, and departments on issues related to sexual assault, gender-based violence, domestic/dating/intimate partner violence and abuse, and stalking.
+RISE: Resources, Intervention, Support, & Education (link) provides live trainings in person or via Zoom for faculty, staff, students and student organizations, and departments on issues related to sexual assault, gender-based violence, domestic/dating/intimate partner violence and abuse, and stalking.

 Green Dot (link) is a national movement to reduce incidents of interpersonal violence and sexual assault on college campuses.
 Green Dot facilitators provide participants the knowledge and skills to become active bystanders if they witness actions, or red dots, that could potentially lead to stalking, sexual assault, dating and domestic violence, or child abuse.
 By sharing this information with our campus community, UMKC empowers our students, faculty, staff, and administrators to create safer communities.